A Guide to Paid-Up Capital in Singapore

-How Can I Check How Much Paid-Up Capital a Company has?
+Can I Check How Much Paid-Up Capital a Company Has?

-The company’s business profile will state the amount of paid-up capital the company has.
-You can acquire the business profile from the Accounting and Corporate Regulatory Authority (ACRA) through the BizFile+ portal.
+Yes; the company’s business profile will state the amount of paid-up capital that the company has.
+You can access the business profile from the Accounting and Corporate Regulatory Authority (ACRA) through the BizFile+ portal.

 Minimum Paid-Up Capital Requirements

-Generally, the minimum paid-up capital to incorporate a company is S$1.00.
-This applies to foreigners wishing to register a company in Singapore as well.
+Generally, the minimum paid-up capital for a Singapore Private Limited Company is S$1 or its equivalent in any currency.
+This requirement also applies to foreigners wishing to register a company in Singapore.

 Higher minimum paid-up capital requirements for certain types of companies